A Case Study of Terrain Generation, Audio Analysis, and Multithreading

 Tools

-Adobe Photoshop, Adobe Illustrator, Adobe InDesign, Google Sheets, Google Docs, Trello, Notion, Unity, Autodesk Maya.
+Adobe Photoshop, Adobe Illustrator, Adobe InDesign, Trello, Notion, Unity, Autodesk Maya.

 Challenges